What to do if someone claimed your dependent

 You’ll get a letter in a few months to begin the audit.
 In the audit, the IRS will require you to provide proof that you are entitled to claim the dependent.
 Be sure to reply completely and by the IRS deadline.
 After the IRS decides the issue, the IRS will charge (or, “assess”) any additional taxes, penalties, and interest on the person who incorrectly claimed the dependent.

-You can appeal the decision if you don’t agree with the outcome, or you can take your case to U.S. Tax Court.
+You can appeal the decision with the IRS if you don’t agree with the outcome, or you can take your case to U.S. Tax Court.

 It’s always a good idea to discuss claiming children with your family members before a situation like this arises, if possible.

-For any dependent dispute, know your options and your rights
+For any dependent disputes, know your options and your rights

 Dependent disputes can cause many types of tax problems.
 Learn more about how to handle an IRS audit – or what to do about tax refund holds and other tax return problems resulting from dependent-related credits.